Home / Use Cases / Audiences / Founders

 Fundraising creates a data event

-Your family appears on your broker profile
+Your family appears on your listing

-The window between visibility and protection
+The gap between visibility and protection

 1